 This pandemic has created unprecedented circumstances that the entire world is facing together.
-When it comes to health behaviours, there will be trial and error, good days and bad.
+When it comes to health behaviors, there will be trial and error, good days and bad.
 It’s important to remember that this is a time for compassion toward yourself and others.
-If your eating hasn’t been on plan, or you haven’t had the motivation to exercise, be gentle on yourself and remember not to expect perfection.
+If your eating hasn’t been on plan, or you haven’t had the motivation to exercise, be gentle with yourself and remember not to expect perfection.
 Offer yourself forgiveness and view mistakes as opportunities to learn and improve upon instead of as failures.
 The more compassion you can give yourself, the more quickly you can move past mishaps and start working toward your goals.

 8. Identify your values

 Your values are your internal drivers that help you decide what’s important to you in your daily life and beyond.
 They can keep you grounded when things feel discombobulated, and motivated when you’re feeling less than enthusiastic.
 Values are different from goals, explains Dr. High, “goals are outcomes that may or may not be accomplished, but we can live a fulfilled and meaningful life if we live in congruence with our values”.
 For example, Dr. High says she really values productivity and reminding herself of that helps her avoid mindlessly turning on the television or scrolling through social media.
 “It’s not that I never watch T.V.,” she says, “it’s just that I make sure it’s for a good reason that aligns with my values – like watching a movie with my kids.”
 If you’re struggling to come up with your values, Dr. High suggests imagining your best friend is being interviewed about you.
 Think about which three qualities you would want your friend to describe and use that as a jumping point for coming up with a few values (which may be specific to different life domains, like health, work, family and relationships).
 Then use your values to establish committed action and keep you motivated for living your best life.